multiversx/mx-docs/docs/developers/tutorials/your-first-dapp.md

 ## **Set up the environment**

-Let's set up the evironment for getting your first dapp up and running.
+Let's set up the environment for getting your first dapp up and running.

 [comment]: # (mx-context-auto)